top of page

 Emerging Challenges in the Treatment of Substance Use Disorders: Q&A with Dr. Mark Gold

-Dr. Gold's extensive research offers valuable knowledge for clinicians, healthcare professionals, and the general public.
+Dr. Gold's extensive research offers valuable knowledge to clinicians, healthcare professionals, and the general public.
 In one of his recent articles, he highlights how exercise can aid recovery by stimulating the brain's reward system, helping to manage and reduce cravings.
 He also discusses genetic factors in substance use disorders, including the discovery of 47 genetic variants linked to these conditions and the complex role genetics play in both increasing and reducing risk.

 Speaker